adilaghayev/SWE573/Tasks.md

 - 3 h
 - Create a new app and a model inside it and see how it is connected to database

+Conduct more research on Django, PostgreSQL and database formats
+- 5 h
+- Conduct more research on the relevant topics.

+Create milestones and update issues
+- 1 h
+- Add the milestones for the prototype presentation next week and relevant deliverables.